-EVERY READER OF THE ENGLISH LANGUAGE has seen those three dots in the midst of an otherwise normal sentence that tells them something special is happening.
-These dots are called an ‘ellipsis’ and are usually associated with text quoted from another source.
-Most readers know that these dots indicate that words in the original text have been deemed unnecessary and omitted from the quote.
-1
+EVERY READER has seen those three dots in the midst of a sentence that tells them something is happening.
+These dots are called an ‘ellipsis’ and are associated with missing text, often quoted from another source.
+The word is from the Greek ‘elleipsis’ and means falling short—or for writers and grammarians—it means omission.

 The purpose of this essay is to clarify for readers and writers alike the way in which the ellipsis is used in professional typography and how that applies to how we use it on blogs and websites.